antonioribeiro/countries/README.md

 ## Flags

 Countries provides many different flag sources, including SVG flags.
-This is how you use one of the avaiable sources:
+This is how you use one of the available sources:

 ### Install [flag-icon](https://github.com/lipis/flag-icon-css)